VincentWei/minigui-docs/supplementary-docs/Other-Enhancements-in-MiniGUI-5.0.md

 Local data of a window are some void objects represented in DWORD values, and they are bound with different string names.
-In a window's life cycle, you can set, get, or remove a local data which is bound a specific name.
-This provides a easy-to-use way to manage multiple and complex objects of a window.
+In a window's life cycle, you can set, get, or remove a local data which is bound with a specific name.
+This provides an easy-to-use way to manage multiple and complex objects of a window.

 - `SetWindowLocalData`: set a local data.
 - `GetWindowLocalData`: get a local data.